Stealthy Communication over Adversarially Jammed Multipath Networks: Erasure Jamming

-where the approximation (a) is obtained by discarding negligible atypical events, (b) is obtained by dividing the typical set $\A_{U\x_\J}$ into typical type classes $\T_{U\x_\J}$, and (c) follows since $P(\x_\J|\un)$ is identical for all $\un \in \T_{U\x_\J}$.
+where the approximation (a) is obtained by discarding negligible atypical events (see~\eqref{eq:haha} in Appendix~\ref{proof:stealth} for a detailed calculation), (b) is obtained by dividing the typical set $\A_{U\x_\J}$ into typical type classes $\T_{U\x_\J}$, and (c) follows since $P(\x_\J|\un)$ is identical for all $\un \in \T_{U\x_\J}$.
 Note that